I'm reading a piece by our old buddy Ron Fournier.

 Mr. Fournier swerved into a truth here that I don't think he understands, and that is for Obama, it's all about the fight and the destruction.

-That's the objective is.
+That's what the objective is.

 Ladies and gentlemen, I need to share something with you here.

-Issues, battles, political fights, how they repeat themselves, how a lot of this is just cycled and recycled.
+For example, I am now able to see how a whole bunch of things simply repeat themselves, issues, battles, political fights, how they repeat themselves, how a lot of this is just cycled and recycled.

-I have to confess, when I first became aware of women in combat as a political issue this week, my first reaction was well, no, no, we did that back in the 90s.
+I have to confess, when I first became aware of women in combat as a political issue this week, my first reaction was, well, no, no, we did that back in the 90s.

 It really was.